Skip Global navigation and goto content

 Hours and appointments: We always try to accommodate walk-ins, but appointments are preferred.

-• Over half of all new STIs are diagnosed in young people ages 15-24
+• STIs are common with over half diagnosed in individuals ages 15-24

-• The most common STI, Human papillomavirus (HPV), can be prevented with a vaccine
+• The most common STI is the human papillomavirus (HPV), and can be prevented with a vaccine

 There are steps you can take to protect yourself and your partners from STIs.
 All STIs can be treated and some can be cured.

-• HPV is an infection that can spread from person to person through touch and it's so common that most people will get it at some point in their lives.
-HPV can affect the genitals, mouth and throat, and the rectum.
-There is not a routine test for every part of the body it can affect but it can be prevented with a vaccine.
-Using condoms can also lower the risk of getting or sharing HPV but condoms don't cover all the skin that might touch during sexual activity.
+• HPV is an infection that can spread from person to person through intimate touch.
+It is so common, that most people that are not immunized will get it at some point in their lives.
+HPV can affect the genitals, mouth, throat, and rectum.
+Using condoms can also lower the risk of getting or sharing HPV, but condoms don't cover all the skin that might touch during sexual activity.

 • More information on HPV

-• Chlamydia is a common bacterial infection that can spread from person to person through sexual fluids, like semen and vaginal and anal fluids.
-Chlamydia can affect the genitals, mouth and throat, and the rectum.
+• Chlamydia is a common bacterial infection that can spread from person to person through exchange of sexual fluids such as semen, vaginal, and anal fluids.
+Chlamydia can affect the genitals, mouth, throat, and rectum.
 People who are sexually active should be tested for chlamydia regularly (once a year or before having new sexual partners).
 Chlamydia can be cured with antibiotics.
 Using condoms each time someone has sexual intercourse can prevent chlamydia by preventing contact with sexual fluids during intercourse.

 • More information on chlamydia